concord/runway/README.md

 ## Usage

-The runway command will present you with a list of vetted operators to deploy:
+The runway command will present you with a list of pre-built operators to deploy:

 ```
 $ concord runway